• Skip to main content

 Outlook Recurring Tasks

 If you’re familiar with Microsoft Outlook, you’ve probably seen the option to create a recurring task.
-Generally, the task repeats based on specific triggers.
+Generally, the task repeats based on specific time triggers.
 Many of these triggers are predictable:

 • Daily